andaziar/andaziar.github.io/about.md

 ### More Information

-:books: Studied computer science at Royal Institute of Technology (KTH).
+:man_student: Studied computer science at Royal Institute of Technology (KTH).
 Graduated 2015.

 :computer: As of 2014, senior consultant at Netlight Consulting.

-More to come...
+:robot: Really into machine learning and data science
 ### Contact

-You can reach me at [miran.andaziar@gmail.com](mailto:miran.andaziar@gmail.com).
+You can reach me at [miran.andaziar@gmail.com](mailto:miran.andaziar@gmail.com)